Postsecondary scholarships

 • Student’s legal first & last name and (if applicable) degree program information

-• Name of school or school logo* and school contact information
+• Name of school or school logo

 • Course information (course names, dates taken)